Forking in Short and Tame Abstract Elementary Classes: Preliminaries

 \end{enumerate}

 \end{defin}

 \begin{remark} As is typical, we drop the subscript on $\prec_K$ when it is clear from context and abuse notation by calling $K$ an AEC when we mean $(K, \prec_K)$ is an AEC.
-Also, we follow the convention of Shelah that, for $M \in K$, we differentiate between the model $M$, its universe $|M|$, and the cardinality of its universe $\|M\|$.
+Also, we follow the convention of Shelah that, for $M \in K$, we denote the cardinality of its universe by $\|M\|$.
 Also, in this paper, $K$ is always an AEC that has no models of size smaller than the Lowenheim-Skolem number. \end{remark}

-We will briefly summarize some of the basic notations, definitions, and results for AECs.
-As above, see \cite{ramibook} for a more detailed description and development.
+We will briefly summarize some of the necessary basic notations, definitions, and results for AECs; the references contain a more detailed description and development.

 \begin{defin} \begin{enumerate}

 \item[]

 \item A \emph{$K$ embedding} from $M$ to $N$ is an injective $L(K)$-morphism $f: M \to N$ so $f(M) \prec_K N$.